Faisal Saeed Al Mutar

-Faisal Saeed Al Mutar (فيصل سعيد المطر; born 1991) is an Iraqi-American human-rights activist, writer, and satirist who was admitted to the United States as a refugee in 2013.
+Faisal Saeed Al Mutar (فيصل سعيد المطر; born 1991) is an Iraqi-American human-rights activist and social entrepreneur who was admitted to the United States as a refugee in 2013.
 He is founder of Global Conversations and Ideas Beyond Borders and formerly worked for Movements.org to assist dissidents in closed societies worldwide.
 He became an American citizen in June 2019.

 Biography

 Faisal Saeed Al Mutar was born in Hillah, Iraq, in 1991.
 He later moved to Baghdad.
 Al Mutar grew up in a religiously moderate Muslim family in Iraq, though he remained nonreligious throughout his upbringing.
 He described growing up under Saddam as being exposed to the "motherlode of misinformation".

 Al Mutar's writings and secular lifestyle made him a target for threats and attacks by al-Qaeda.
 He survived three attempted kidnappings.
 His brother and cousin were also killed by al-Qaeda in sectarian violence there.
 Al Mutar visited Lebanon and then Malaysia where he founded the Global Secular Humanist Movement in September 2010 "with the mission of addressing the absence of recognition and legal protections for secular humanists."
 As a result of his activism, Al Mutar received death threats from religious militias such as the Mahdi Army and elements tied to al-Qaeda.

 Due to his conflicts with Islamists over his secular identity and the deaths of his brother and cousin in sectarian violence, Al Mutar fled Iraq and received refugee status in the U.S. in 2013.
 After first living for a number of months in Houston, Al Mutar moved to New York City., where he lives and continues to operate Ideas Beyond Borders with the broader aim of making Wikipedia pages, academic articles and seminal works covering science, literature and philosophy available to Arabic speakers in attempt to confront lies with logic and pit critical thinking against propaganda and fake news.
 He also served as a community manager for Movements.org, a platform which "allows activists from closed societies to connect directly with people around the world with skills to help them."